dotnet/dotnet-console-games/Projects/Blackjack/README.md

 The dealer will shuffle the discard pile into the deck when there is a need to draw a card but the deck is empty.

+The dealer must draw until he has a hand score of at least 17.

+If you double down you are dealt one additional card on the hand and then that hand is locked in.

 Card Suits...
 - H: Hearts
 - C: Clubs